Here are all the new features coming to Facebook, Instagram and Messenger apps

 Facebook is looking to be a jack of all trades with new features coming to its apps.

-At F8, Facebook's annual conference, Mark Zuckerberg announced several new features for the social network's apps, including Instagram and Messenger, that position it to take on other apps like Snapchat, Tinder and Houseparty.
+At F8, the social network's annual conference, CEO Mark Zuckerberg introduced several new additions for the company's apps, including Instagram and Messenger, that position Facebook to take on other apps, like Snapchat, Tinder and Houseparty.

-The new features dive into the worlds of online dating, social streaming and augmented reality filters -- all focuses from popular apps that already exist.
-But Facebook has an advantage that they don't: 2.2 billion active users.
+The features dive into the worlds of augmented reality filters, online dating, and social streaming, which are all things that popular existing apps already focus on.
+But Facebook has an advantage they don't: 2.2 billion active users.

 The conference has become a platform for Zuckerberg to discuss Facebook's role in the world as one of the internet's most powerful companies.
-The Facebook CEO introduced each of the new features he announced as a way to help bring people closer together -- which the company changed its motto to in 2017.
+He introduced each of the new features as a way to help bring people closer together -- the company's motto since 2017.

 "Across all our products, our goal is to give everyone in the world the power to share anything they want, with anyone, anywhere," Zuckerberg said.
 "To build stronger relationships, to break down geographic barriers, and to meet new people and interact in new ways."